April Uprising of 1876: Casualties

 The Batak massacre (1889), painted by Antoni Piotrowski.

 The interior of the church in Batak two years after the bloody suppression of the April Uprising and the massacre of the inhabitants of the village.
 Photographer and exact date not known.

 The most detailed contemporary account of the uprising was prepared by American diplomat Eugene Schuyler.
 He learned about the events from faculty members at Robert College, who feared that the coming investigation of Englishman Walter Baring would turn into a cover-up because of the British Empire's strongly pro-Ottoman official stance and his own reputation as a Turkophile.

 After visiting 3 cities and 11 villages, Schuyler compiled a report detailing the burning of sixty-five villages, the demolition of five monasteries and the slaughter of at least 15,000 people—rebels and non-combatants alike.
 However, what Schuyler emphasised the most was the exceptional, highly unnecessary brutality employed, in particular, at Batak.
 Eventually, despite his reputation as a Turkophile, Baring by and large confirmed Schuyler's findings.
 The report of his investigation only reduced the estimated number of victims to 12,000.

-Januarius MacGahan also put the number of Bulgarian casualties at 15,000, with the reservation that the figure does not cover the insurrection north of the Balkan.
+Januarius MacGahan also put the number of Bulgarian casualties at 15,000, with the reservation that the figure does not cover the insurrection north of the Balkan Mountains.
 Subsequent investigations by the French and Russian Consuls estimated the number of Bulgarian casualties at 25,000–40,000.
 In mid-June 1876, Turkish sources claimed some 18,000 casualties, and Bulgarian ones 30,000.

 According to Baring, the civilian Muslim population was not materially affected by the rebellion.
 This is also substantiated in the reports of Eugene Schuyler and James F. Clarke, who testify that very few peaceful Muslims were killed.
 According to Schuyler, Muslim casualties numbered 115, of whom 12 women and children.
 Ottoman officials at the time claimed approx. 500 Muslim casualties.

 While contemporary witnesses are unanimous on the scale of destruction of human life and property among the rebels and agree that there were few Muslim casualties, there is disagreement on both issues among modern Western historians.
 Some of them not only take issue with the number of Muslim victims but also disparage or negate Bulgarian casualties.